openebs/lvm-localpv/e2e-tests/experiments/functional/lvm-controller-high-availability/README.md

 ## About this experiment

 This functional experiment scale up the lvm-controller replicas to use it in high availability mode and then verify the lvm-localpv behaviour when one of the replicas go down.
 This experiment checks the initial number of replicas of lvm-controller and scale it by one if a free node is present which should be able to schedule the pods.
-Default value for lvm-controller statefulset replica is one.
+Default value for lvm-controller deployment replica is one.

 ## Supported platforms: